aksshatgovind/Package_Delivery_Database/README.md

 ## Files:

-* Database_Design.pdf: Description and ERD of the package delivery system.
+* Database_Design.pdf: Description and ERD of the package delivery system
-* Pack_Del_Sys.sql: SQL code for main database.
+* Pack_Del_Sys.sql: SQL code for main database
+* Views.sql: Views for various perspectives and insights into the data stored in the database

 ## Technologies: